TD-Sky/iwant/README.md

 - [x] paru
 - [x] flatpak (name allowed only: `flathub`)
 - [x] cargo
+- [x] cargo-binstall
 - [x] npm

-Because I'm a Arch Linux user, so the default manager is hard coded with `pacman` ;) .
+Because I'm an Arch Linux user, so the default manager is hard coded with `pacman` ;) .